-Advisory: ENGL-142B and CHEM-121 or equivalent

-Offered in the fall semester.
+Prerequisite: CHEM-121 or equivalent Note: Offered in the fall semester.

-This first half of a one-year course (Chemistry 226-227) covers structure and bonding, stereochemistry, common synthetic reactions and reaction mechanisms; alkanes, alkenes, alkynes; benzene and other aromatic compounds; and various common functional groups such as halides, alcohols, ethers, and selected carbonyl compounds.
+This first half of a one-year course (Chemistry 226-227) covers structure and bonding, stereochemistry, common synthetic reactions and reaction mechanisms; alkanes, alkenes, alkynes; and various common functional groups such as halides, alcohols, ethers, and selected carbonyl compounds.
 The organic laboratory includes characterization techniques, separations and syntheses, spectroscopy, and laboratory experiments involving reactions described in the lecture.